-New GST legislation is coming in 2017.
+New GST legislation is coming in 2017 and 2018.
 Here’s what you need to know.

-The Australian government has slated new GST legislation to commence on July 1, 2017.
+The Australian government has slated new GST legislation to commence on July 1, 2017 and 2018.
 The new legislation affects business owners and individuals differently, so it’s a good idea to be aware of these Australian import tax changes and prepare accordingly.

 There are two main changes you need to know about.
 The first is a fresh tax on low-value imported goods while the second is a new tax on digital products or services.